Become A Foster Carer

-If you wish to care for an Aboriginal child, there is one additional cultural competency to work through once you have completed the Cultural Competency training.
-At Lutheran Community Care, we employ a Cultural Worker who delivers our training and can work with you to determine your capacity and commitment to care for an Aboriginal child.
+If you wish to care for an Aboriginal child, you will be required to meet the cultural competency once you have completed the Cultural Competency training.
+At Lutheran Community Care, we employ an Aboriginal Cultural Worker who delivers our training and can work with you to determine your capacity and commitment to care for an Aboriginal child.

 Visit Care for an Aboriginal Child if you would like more information.

 We understand that applying to be a foster carer can appear to be a rigorous process.
 We want to thank you for your patience and understanding of our responsibility to ensure that children and young people are provided with the highest quality of care.

 At Lutheran Community Care we do pride ourselves on being a personal, connected and transparent agency, and we serve to help your assessment and training journey run as smooth as possible.